bncpr/vim-terminal-manager/README.md

-# vim-terminal
+# vim-terminal-manager

-A script to manage vim/neovim's :terminal.
+A plugin to manage vim/neovim's :terminal.